 If you don’t trust that your dog will stay with you when you take his leash off, it’s better to stick to fenced-in dog runs.
 Younger dogs may be more apt to explore other areas and/or may not listen to you as well as an older dog.
 If you’re unsure, or if you’re unfamiliar with a dog, it’s probably better to not let him off leash in an unenclosed area.
 You should always have treats on you in the event that you need to get your dog’s attention.

+Just as a rest is appropriate when you’re working out, consider stopping at a park bench or along side a building wall if you live in a city.
 Pick out a shady spot and relax for awhile.
-You can play with your dog, chat with other dog walkers, and chill out.
+You can play with your dog, chat with other pet parents, and chill out.
 Just keep your eye on your dog to ensure he doesn’t cause trouble with other dogs or dig holes where they shouldn’t be dug!
 Since dogs don’t sweat, give them more water if they want it, and if there is a place where it’s OK for him to swim, as long as he likes it and the weather is not chilly, let him paddle around a bit.
 If you expect this, you should probably bring a towel.
 People love playing with dogs, but wet dogs are a different story.

 Make sure your dog is wearing tags with your home and cell phone numbers on them, and be sure that his rabies tag is current.
 Micro-chips are even better, as long as someone will think to scan him if he gets lost.
 Relax and have a pleasant walk with your dog.
 Also, make sure your dog is registered with the city where you will be walking him.
 Some cities are more strict than others.